intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 The conditions for retaining the ability to evolve a design is most clearly evident in the protocols that are known to have viable version negotiation or extension points.
-The definition of mechanisms alone is insufficient; it's the assured implementation through active use of those mechanisms that determines the existence of freedom.
+The definition of mechanisms alone is insufficient; it's the assured implementation and active use of those mechanisms that determines their availability.

 Protocols that routinely add new extensions and code points rarely have trouble adding additional ones, especially when the handling of new versions or extension is well defined.

 ## Examples of Active Use {#ex-active}